This Is What the Different Forms of Pollution Do to Your Skin

 For Your Skin:

 “Much of the damage done by air pollution is through oxidative stress and the development of free radicals in the skin”, says Love.
 “Adding antioxidant-rich products into the skincare routine can help reduce these effects”.
-Her recommendations include vitamin C, which is found in our On the Rise Firming Serum and comes with its own anti-aging benefits.
+Her recommendations include vitamin C, which is found in our Auto-Save Advanced Restoring Serum and comes with its own benefits for aging skin.

 Light PollutionBesides the fact that light pollution—the excess use of artificial light, such as those from buildings and billboards—disables us from enjoying a starry sky at night, it also disrupts the planet’s (including the animals and plants that live on it) routines, particularly our circadian rhythms.